auth0/Auth0.Android/README.md

 Remember to replace `{YOUR_APP_PACKAGE_NAME}` with your actual application's package name.

-Next, define placeholders for the Auth0 Domain and Scheme which are going to be used internally by the library to register an **intent-filter**.
+Next, define a placeholder for the Auth0 Domain which is going to be used internally by the library to register an **intent-filter**.
 Go to your application's `build.gradle` file and add the `manifestPlaceholders` line as shown below:

 ```groovy
 apply plugin: 'com.android.application'